 John Oliver was such a fan of the novel that he was cast as an extra in this film.
 Oliver can be seen in the town's diner.

-While Bill Skarsgård declared himself a huge fan of Tim Curry in general and Curry's specific performance as Pennywise in the TV version of It (1990), he also said that he did not try to incorporate any of Curry's work into his own portrayal of Pennywise, because he felt that he could not "do Tim Curry anywhere near as well as Curry himself did" and he did not want his performance to echo this and become a distraction.
+While Bill Skarsgård declared himself a huge fan of Tim Curry in general and Curry's specific performance as Pennywise in the It (1990) miniseries, he also said that he did not try to incorporate any of Curry's work into his own portrayal of Pennywise because he felt that he could not "do Tim Curry anywhere near as well as Curry himself did".
+Also, he did not want his performance to echo Curry's performance and become a distraction.